FerLazcanog05/-Accelerating-AI-inferencing-on-an-Embedded-device-RRF/Reflections ALL IN ONE.md

 Despite the technical setbacks, I successfully deployed a YOLOv8 model on the Jetson Orin Nano for real-time object detection.
 The final implementation was fast, fully offline, and required no cloud support, demonstrating the ability of low-latency, private, edge AI applications.
 This experience taught me not only how to manage version compatibility and system resources, but also how to troubleshoot under hardware constraints and design for real-world scalability.

 This project proved that embedded AI is not only accessible, but increasingly practical for industry applications such as robotics, smart vision systems, and IoT.
-My hands-on involvement at every stage—from model research to hardware deployment—significantly advanced my skill set and gave me a clearer picture of what it means to build robust, real-time AI systems on the edge.
+My hands-on involvement at every stage, from model research to hardware deployment, this significantly advanced my skill set and gave me a clearer picture of what it means to build robust, real-time AI systems on the edge.

 # Fernando Lazcano Reflection